 Designed to assess job-related experience and training, technical knowledge, and interpersonal, observation, leadership and communication skills.
 The written examination is a timed, multiple-choice test.
-The Oral Board interview is comprised of an Oceanside Police Sergeant, professional staff member, and a member of the community.

 Physical Agility Test (PAT) consisting of four events

 25 push-ups in one minute

 (The correct form and only acceptable performance for a push-up)